Blaxar/WideWorlds/README.md

       --version      Show version number                               [boolean]
-      --db           Path to the SQLite3 database file, will be created if need be                 [string] [default: "wideworlds.sqlite3"] -p, --port         Port to listen on for http and ws requests [string] [default: "8080"] -w, --worldFolder  Folder holding world-related files, will be created if need be                          [string] [default: "./worlds"] -h, --help         Show help                                         [boolean]
+      --db           Path to the SQLite3 database file, will be created if need be                 [string] [default: "wideworlds.sqlite3"] -p, --port         Port to listen on for http and ws requests  [default: 8080] -w, --worldFolder  Folder holding world-related files, will be created if need be                          [string] [default: "./worlds"] -h, --help         Show help                                         [boolean]